Make your students active, enthusiastic citizens with Kids Voting – Te Pōti a Ngā Tamariki and our curriculum-based teaching resources.

 Teach your students about real candidates, parties and election issues, and give them a first-hand voting experience.

-Use these units to help your students understand how voting works and encourage them to take part.
+Use these resources to help your students understand how voting works and encourage them to take part.

-We have units that align with levels 3, 4 and 5 of the New Zealand Social Sciences Curriculum and level 5 of Te Marautanga o Aotearoa.
+We have resources that align with levels 1- 5 of the New Zealand Social Sciences Curriculum and level 5 of Te Marautanga o Aotearoa.

 The material is flexible, and you can adjust it to suit your students’ needs and experiences.